- Heating Fuel & Pellets

 - Small amounts of fines or dust.
 These particles are produced during manufacture and can cause performance and maintenance problems.

 - How you pay for your pellets.
-The Energy Co-op of Vermont is alone in offering price protection and monthly payment plans to make it easier and convenient for Co-op members to pay for their wood pellet deliveries.
+The Energy Co-op of Vermont is alone in offering monthly payment plans to make it easier and convenient for Co-op members to pay for their wood pellet deliveries.